Martin Midstream Partners Anno - GuruFocus.com

 Martin Midstream Partners L.P.
-(NASDAQ:MMLP) (“MMLP”) and its wholly owned subsidiary, Martin Midstream Finance Corp. (“MMFC” and together with MMLP, the “Issuers”), intend to commence an offering of $400 million in aggregate principal amount of senior secured second lien notes due 2028 (the “Notes”).
+(NASDAQ:MMLP) (“MMLP”) and its wholly owned subsidiary, Martin Midstream Finance Corp. (“MMFC” and together with MMLP, the “Issuers”), have priced their offering of $400 million in aggregate principal amount of 11.500% senior secured second lien notes due 2028 (the “Notes”) at a price to the public of 97.000% of their face value.
 The Notes will be guaranteed by certain of MMLP’s current wholly owned subsidiaries and future subsidiaries.
 The Notes and the guarantees will be secured on a second-priority basis by a lien on the collateral of the Issuers and the guarantors, which will consist of substantially all the assets of the Issuers and the guarantors, subject to certain exceptions.

+The Notes will mature on February 15, 2028.
+The offering is expected to close on February 8, 2023, subject to customary conditions.

 The Notes and related guarantees are being offered only to qualified institutional buyers in reliance on Rule 144A under the Securities Act of 1933, as amended (the “Securities Act”), or outside the United States to persons other than “U.S. persons” in compliance with Regulation S under the Securities Act.
 The Notes and related guarantees have not been registered under the Securities Act or the securities laws of any other jurisdiction and may not be offered or sold in the United States absent registration or an applicable exemption from the registration requirements.
 This press release is issued pursuant to Rule 135c of the Securities Act and does not constitute an offer to sell any security, including the Notes, nor a solicitation for an offer to purchase any security, including the Notes or the Existing Notes, and shall not constitute an offer, solicitation or sale in any jurisdiction in which such offering, solicitation or sale would be unlawful.